minio/docs/source/operations/concepts/scanner.rst

 Multiple factors impact the time it takes for a scan to complete.

 Some of these factors include:
-- Type of hard drives provided to MinIO
+- Type of drives provided to MinIO
-- Throughput available
+- Throughput and :abbr:`iops <input/output operations per second>` available
 - Number and size of objects
 - Other activity on the MinIO Server

-For example, MinIO may pause the scanner to make I/O operations available for read and write requests.
+For example, by default, MinIO pauses the scanner to make I/O operations available for read and write requests.
-This lengthens the time it takes for a scan to complete.
+This can lengthen the time it takes for a scan to complete.

 MinIO waits between each scan by a factor multiplication of the time it takes each scan operation to complete.
 By default, the value of this factor is ``10.0``, meaning MinIO waits 10x the length of an operation after one scan completes before starting the next scan.